Adorable pullover smock top and skirt (1960s)

 Maternity clothes from the 1960s continued with only stylistic changes from the 1950s to match current trends.
 Smock tops and button down skirts were still worn, although they were so loose that most of them were now pull over styles.
 Peasant style or “hippie” style tops also came in vogue by the end of the ’60s.

 Skirts were still wrap-around but were shorter overall.
 The famous “Twiggy” look was applied to maternity wear, too.
 Slim fitting sheath dresses created an easy A-line shape, perfect for a growing bump.
 They were loose but not baggy, and also did not adjust well.
 Women now needed to buy new clothes for each stage of their pregnancy.
-There were less adjustable options that could be worn the entire pregnancy.
-This is still the trend today.
-I think I only had one clothing item I wore then entire 40 weeks of my pregnancy.

 Pants and skirts in the ’60s were the first to feature a belly band similar to maternity pants today.
 The pants had an additional panel above the natural waistband with a draw string pull at the top.
 The pull tightened over the belly, reducing pressure off the mid belly.
-Skirts also had these new belly bands, which made them look even slimmer on the bottom.
-A slightly longer, less trendy maternity top helped cover up these new bands.

 - 1964 two piece maternity dresses